 Revision season is almost upon us and despite telling students that they should be revising throughout the year, this is when it really begins in earnest.
 We as teachers know that it is not enough to just tell students to revise and expect them to just know how to do it, so with this in mind I was asked to put together a unit of work for year 11 students on effective revision.
-This including how to create a revision timetable, the importance of taking breaks and looking after yourself as well as techniques to help them with the actual process of revising.
+This includes how to create a revision timetable, the importance of taking breaks and looking after yourself as well as techniques to help them with the actual process of revising.

 The original idea had four stages: